 Who Qualifies for a Pre-Filing Diversion?

-- Willingness to Participate: The defendant must be willing to comply with all program requirements.
-This includes accepting responsibility for the offense and actively participating in rehabilitation efforts.
+- Willingness to Participate: The defendant must accept responsibility and comply with all program requirements.

 Conclusion